bytedance/Bytedance-UnionAD/Bytedance-UnionAd/Document/UnioniOSSDK_English.md

  * Sent after an ad view is clicked, a ad landscape view will present modal content */
 - (void)nativeExpressAdViewWillPresentScreen:(BUNativeExpressAdView *)nativeExpressAdView;

+/**
+ This method is called when another controller has been closed.
+ @param interactionType : open appstore in app or open the webpage or view video ad details page.
+ */
+- (void)nativeExpressAdViewDidCloseOtherController:(BUNativeExpressAdView *)nativeExpressAdView interactionType:(BUInteractionType)interactionType;

 @end
 ```